trklab-metabarcoding/obitools2-taxonomy-assignment/README.md

 Sequence reads are then dereplicated, filtered based on number and length, and PCR/sequencing errors are removed.

+**Note:** By this point in the pipeline, all "bad" and control samples should have been moved to a different folder and should therefore not appear in step 3.
+Make sure they are absent.

 ### Step 3b. `Step3b_taxonomy_assignment_global.Rmd`
 This step assigns taxonomy to the cleaned sequences from step 3a using a global reference library.
 The first code chunk in this notebook requires you to specify the global reference library you would like to use to do this.